-These Sourdough Chocolate Chip Cookies are perfectly soft and chewy with the most deliciously crispy edges and plenty of ooey-gooey chocolate chips.
-Made with nutty brown butter and tangy sourdough discard, their rich, buttery, and complex flavor sets them apart from classic chocolate chip cookies.
+These Sourdough Chocolate Chip Cookies are perfectly soft and chewy with the most deliciously crispy edges and plenty of melty chocolate chips.
+Made with nutty brown butter and tangy sourdough discard, their rich, complex flavor truly sets them apart.

-My perfect chocolate chip cookie has a soft, chewy center bordered by crispy, golden brown edges, and is generously studded with ooey-gooey chocolate chips.
+My perfect chocolate chip cookie has a soft, chewy center, crispy golden edges, and is packed with loads of melty chocolate chips.
+So, when I set out to create a sourdough version, this is exactly what I hoped to achieve.

 Disclaimer: Some links throughout this post are affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 You can learn more by visiting my Affiliate Disclosure Page.